 A number of DOC bureaus and offices help facilities prepare individuals for their return home.
-Those areas include Treatment Services, Educational and Vocational Training, Mental Health Management, Reentry, Population Management and Community Corrections.
+Those areas include Treatment Services, Educational and Vocational Training, Mental Health Management, Reentry and Transitional Services, Population Management and Community Corrections.
 All work is done through local and state wide partnerships while remaining dedicated to victim advocacy.
 To obtain detailed information about this work, please read this informational flyer.

 For additional information on DOC Reentry Services, contact:

 Lacosta Mussoline ~ Eastern Region Reentry Administrator ~ 717-728-4108